Introduction

 - Job Seeker Visa The job seeker visa is a short-term visa valid for 60, 90, or 120 days to explore job opportunities without a sponsor.
 The applicant needs to provide their passport(valid for 6+ months), educational degree, proof of financial means (~AED 3,000–5,000/month), and passport validity of 6+ months.
 Once the graduate secures a job offer, the job seeker visa can be converted to an employer-sponsored work permit.
 The application fees depend on the visa duration and generally range from AED 555 to AED 1,815.

 - Golden Visa The golden visa is a long-term residency visa allowing stay, work and study rights in Dubai for 5 or 10 years.
-The golden visa requirements differ depending on whether you’re an investor, real estate developer, entrepreneur, outstanding student, or highly-skilled professional (such as a doctor).
+The golden visa requirements differ depending on whether you’re an investor, real estate developer, entrepreneur, outstanding student, or highly-skilled professional (such as a doctor) or tech experts (who typically need to show a monthly salary of at least AED 30,000).
 The beauty of this visa is that no sponsor is required- the visa holder can sponsor family members.
 The members have the right to reside for the duration that their visa is valid for, even if the primary visa holder expires.
 It is renewable and offers long-term residency.

 The Job-Seeker Visa Explained